-Integrated community networks will be the main interface of patient and health services
+Integrated community networks will be the main interface of patient and health services access.
+Without it, there is a risk that training and development will not keep pace with demand.

-Presence of wider support services provided by LA within the model i.e., drug outcomes for the population.
+Presence of wider support services provided by LA within the model i.e., drug & alcohol services, welfare, employability etc.